agronholm/apscheduler/docs/userguide.rst

 The core concept of APScheduler is to give the user the ability to queue Python code to be executed, either as soon as possible, later at a given time, or on a recurring schedule.
-To make this happen, APScheduler has two types of components: *schedulers* and *workers*.

-A scheduler is the user-facing interface of the system.
-When running, it asks its associated *data store* for *schedules* due to be run.
-For each such schedule, it then uses the schedule's associated *trigger* to calculate run times up to the present.
+The *scheduler* is the user-facing interface of the system.
+When it's running, it does two things concurrently.
+The first is processing *schedules*.
+From its  *data store*, it fetches *schedules* due to be run.
+For each such schedule, it then uses the schedule's *trigger* to calculate run times up to the present.
 For each run time, the scheduler creates a *job* in the data store, containing the designated run time and the identifier of the schedule it was derived from.

-A worker asks the data store for jobs, and then starts running those jobs.
-If the data store signals that it has new jobs, the worker will try to acquire those jobs if it is capable of accommodating more jobs.
-When a worker completes a job, it will then also ask the data store for as many more jobs as it can handle.
+The second role of the scheduler is running jobs.
+The scheduler asks the data store for jobs, and then starts running those jobs.
+If the data store signals that it has new jobs, the scheduler will try to acquire those jobs if it is capable of accommodating more.
+When a scheduler completes a job, it will then also ask the data store for as many more jobs as it can handle.

-By default, each scheduler starts an internal worker to simplify use, but in more complex use cases you may wish to run them in separate processes, or even on separate nodes.
-For this, you'll need both a persistent data store and an *event broker*, shared by both the scheduler(s) and worker(s).
-For more information, see the section below on running schedulers and workers separately.
+By default, schedulers operate in both of these roles, but can be configured to only process schedules or run jobs if deemed necessary.
+It may even be desirable to use the scheduler only as an interface to an external data store while leaving schedule and job processing to other scheduler instances running elsewhere.

 Basic concepts / glossary
 =========================